 Terms of Probation

 All students are permitted two semesters on probation to regain good academic standing.
-If, after two probationary semesters a student has not raised his/her grade point averages (GPAs) to his or her program's minimum requirement, then the student will face an academic hearing to determine whether he or she will be allowed to continue his or her studies at the BAC.
+After two probationary semesters, if a student has not regained good academic standing, the student will face an academic hearing to determine whether s/he will be allowed to continue her/his studies at the BAC.

-Procedural Violation - If a student fails to meet the additional terms specified by the probation (such as meetings with Advising, Practice, the Learning Resource Center, etc.).
+Procedural Violation - Student fails to meet the additional terms specified within the CEP (such as meetings with Advising, Practice, the Learning Resource Center, etc.).

 When a student first goes onto probation, s/he starts on Probation 1.
 Students on Probation 1 are given two semesters to regain good academic standing.

 - Students who meet the procedural and technical terms of their Probation 1 contract are removed from probation.